 Based on relevant data and information, OPAC to consider, address, and advise on the Commonwealth Aged Care Reforms (ACR) as they relate to Council and other aged care services in the City of Port Phillip.

-- Health, Safety & Physical Environment
+- Health, Safety and Physical Environment

 To actively consult/advise on new Council Plan to ensure issues affecting older people in relation to health, safety and physical environment in Port Phillip are actioned in the Plan.